The 13 Hallmarks of an Exceptional Startup Founder

 13. Great founders come in many different forms.

-This list certainly isn’t exhaustive, and as we continue to look at and acquire new businesses, there will likely be 10, 50, or even 100 things we could add to it.
-But, these are a few consistent things we’ve seen that can set a business and its founder apart and help answer that impossible question: What makes some businesses succeed, and others fail?
+This list certainly isn’t exhaustive, and as we continue to look at and acquire new businesses, there will likely be many more qualities that we could add.
+But these are a few consistent things we’ve seen that can set a business and its founder apart and help answer that impossible question: What makes some businesses succeed, and others fail?
 It’s not a formula, a checklist, or a recipe you can follow.
 Rather, it’s something we can all aspire to as we lead our businesses and our teams.
 And it’s what we’ll be on the lookout for as we continue to evaluate the next hundred businesses we encounter.

 Related articles